 My doctoral research is based in interdisciplinary social sciences at Royal Roads University in Victoria, British Columbia.
-Titled “An Ethnography of Trees: Sensuous Scholarship in Plant Ontologies and Environmental Empathy,” I am using Indigenous research methodologies and public ethnography to guide my research inquiry.
+Titled “An Ethnography of Trees: Sensuous Scholarship in Plant Ontologies and Environmental Empathy,” Indigenous research methodologies and public ethnography guide my research inquiry, alongside ontological emergence theory, plant science, philosophies of plant and nonhuman knowing, and interspecies communication.
 I aim to understand and share knowledge about the sentient relationality of trees and inspire an increased sense of environmental empathy in people.
 My fieldwork, now complete, gave me the honour of spending time with amazing people who know trees in various ways in seven countries, three continents, and two languages (English and Spanish).
 I am currently writing my methodologies and outcomes papers, and getting ready to edit the film I am making as a main component of my dissertation.
 After I have completed my degree, I will be looking for funding and working toward the public release of my film.

 Tree Talks – List of presentations I’ve given on my doctoral research.

 “Tree Talking and Collaboration: Toward Restoring Equitable Relations and Earth’s Natural Systems,” was recorded as part of the online double-session, “Can the more-than-human speak?
 Other ways of knowing in interspecies communication,” held April 6, 2020 and organized by Paul Moss for the American Association of Geographers annual meeting.
 This short talk outlines aspects of Sarah Abbott’s doctoral research.